OssiPesonen/EiliumWeb/README.md

 Remember to disable registration afterwards.

-#### Disabling authentication

-In case you  do not wish to log in to the app you can disable the authentication by commenting or removing out the **resolve** and **auth** params from AngularJS routes in public/app.js

-After this you need to alter the api/authorization.js _authorize variable to just include

-    next();

-Or you can remove the authorization.authorize middlewares from the API routes.

-After this you can just go to /dashboard/ without needing to log in or change the index route to use dashboard template.

-I will be building a configuration setting for this in the nearby future.

 #### Database connection

 All inputs, configurations, hotkeys and possible entities will be saved to a MySQL database.